Military cadence: The Duckworth Chant

 This cadence, known as the "Duckworth Chant", still exists with variations in the different branches of the U.S. military.
 Duckworth's simple chant was elaborated on by Army drill sergeants and their trainees, and the practice of creating elaborate marching chants spread to the Air Force, Marine Corps, and Navy.

 A musical version of the chant was recorded by Vaughn Monroe and His Orchestra (Voc.: Vaughn Monroe & Chorus in New York City) on March 7, 1951.
 It was released by RCA Victor Records as catalog number 20-4113A (in USA) and by EMI on their His Master's Voice label as catalog number B 10086.

 A variant of that cadence was used in the 1949 film Battleground and in the 1981 film Taps, filmed at Valley Forge Military Academy and College in Wayne, Pennsylvania.
 It appears in two versions in the film, both ending in the same cadence.

+Other cadences include "Blood on the Risers", "I Wish All the Girls Were", "Captain Jack" (Army), and "Yellow Ribbon" (Army).

 Jody calls

 In the United States, jody calls (also spelled jodie) are named for "Jody", a mythical civilian whose comfortable lifestyle is contrasted with the austerity of military life.
 Common themes of jody calls include homesickness, the difficulties of military life, personal boasts, and loyalty.